 If you plan to visit the falls on a weekday (non-holiday), parking is first come, first serve.
 Once you’ve parked, there is an obvious trail head that leads to the falls.
 The walk to the falls about a half mile.
 It is fairly easy, though strollers would not be able to navigate the path.

-Trail to Kilgore Falls
+Kilgore Falls Trail

 There are roots and obstacles, and after about a half mile walk you’ll arrive on one shore of the creek with the waterfall.
 From here, you’ll want to carefully navigate to a good place to sit and enjoy the falls.